rtCamp/docs.rtcamp.com/rtmedia/developer/api/json-api/index.markdown

 ## Note

-Do not use this in production before consulting us.
+We recommend that you use these APIs first on a test machine, before using them in production.

 ## API Syntax and usage